saiteja320/Uber_Price_Prediction/README.md

 Objective:

 To develop a machine learning model that accurately predicts the fare of an Uber ride using relevant features such as trip distance, date/time, location coordinates, and possibly weather or traffic data.

-The model will try to predict the uber price based on the user input